criscara-dev/dendron-cc/vault/computer-science.lang.python.md

 In the child class don't use `super().__init__(<parent-arg>)` but instead use ` *args # as argument intead of the one you need` ref. https://www.udemy.com/course/rest-api-flask-and-python/learn/lecture/15927826#overview

+## serialization

+Process of 'flatten out' complex data (Data Structures) in a 'stream' in order to send/store this data ( as a binary, json, xml, yaml, etc.).
+De-serialize is the opposite process to open and read the complex data.